CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

 - **Function:** You created a simple function to extract c_info and time_info from the file name.
 - **DataFrame:** You used pandas to store the extracted information in a DataFrame, which can be used for further analysis.

+## Exercise 7: Calculating Mean Pixel Values for Each Image

+Now that you have a DataFrame containing the file paths, channel information (`c_info`), and time information (`time_info`), it’s time to dive deeper into the image data.

+### Objective:

+Your task is to iterate over each row in the DataFrame, open the corresponding `.tif` image, and calculate the mean pixel intensity for each image.

+### Steps:

+1. **Iterate over the rows** of the DataFrame.
+   - You will need to access the `file_path` column to get the path of each image.

+2. **Open each image** using `skimage.io.imread` or any other preferred method for reading `.tif` files.

+3. **Calculate the mean pixel intensity** of each image using NumPy.
+The mean should represent the average intensity value of all pixels in the image.

+4. **Store the result** back into the DataFrame.
+You can create a new column to hold the mean pixel intensity for each image.

+### Questions to Consider:

+- What is the effect of different `c_info` or `time_info` on the mean intensity values?
+(You don’t need to analyze it yet, just think about it!)

+### Hints:
+- Use `df.iterrows()` or `df.apply()` to iterate over DataFrame rows.
+- The function `skimage.io.imread()` can help you read `.tif` images.
+- The `.mean()` method from NumPy can calculate the mean pixel intensity of an image.

+**Note:** This is an open-ended exercise, and there is no single correct way to approach the problem.
+Explore the possibilities and think creatively!

 # Return to main course page
 https://github.com/CCI-GU-Sweden/eRImote-python-BIAS-Gtb